 Season the chicken pieces with a little salt and pepper the dip the chicken into the egg and completely coat.
 Shake off extra egg and then roll into the breading mixture until fully coated and set aside onto a plate.
 Repeat until all chicken is coated.

 Depending on the size of your pan, you will probably have to cook the chicken in two rounds.
-Scoop 1 tablespoon of coconut oil into the pan.
+Scoop 2 tablespoons of coconut oil into the pan.
 Once it melts, add in about half the chicken, or just enough to not overcrowd the pan.
 Cook pieces for about 3 minutes then flip them and cook another 3 minutes on the other side.
 Remove from the pan and set aside.
-Continue with remaining oil and chicken until all of the chicken is cooked.
+Add some extra coconut oil to the pan if needed then the extra chicken and cook again until all of the chicken is cooked.

 In large sauté pan add in all of the sauce ingredients, except for the arrowroot.